You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 (In case you need a refresher or you missed it, you can revisit the techniques here 🌿 → Breathing Techniques for Fear & Anxiety | Calm Your Breath & Mind)

-If you can, gently close your eyes.
-Place your feet flat on the floor – this helps you feel grounded and brings you back to the present moment.
+If you can, gently close your eyes, place your feet flat on the floor and feel the present moment.

-Then breathe.
-Let the moment be what it is.
-No fixing.
-No rushing.
-Just breath and presence.
+Then breathe and let the moment be what it is.
+No fixing, no rushing, just breath and presence.

-As you do, place one hand (or both) over your heart.
-Feel its rhythm.
-And notice how, with each breath, it begins to soften and slow.
+And as you do, place one hand (or both) over your heart.
+Feel its rhythm and notice how, with each breath, it begins to slow down.

 “All is well.
 I am safe.”

-Self-compassion – or self-love – can sometimes get a bad reputation.
+Self-compassion or self-love, can sometimes get a bad reputation.
 It might feel awkward, indulgent, or even a little cringey.
-But it’s not selfish.
-And it’s certainly not strange to give yourself a moment of kindness.
+But it’s not selfish and it’s certainly not strange to give yourself a moment of compassion.

-You’ve just weathered something turbulent.
-Now it’s time to let the experience settle in.
+You’ve just weathered something turbulent, so now it’s time to let the experience settle in.

-Personally, I give myself a little hug after moments like this, a gentle rub of the shoulders, a quiet pat on the back.
-A supportive, “We got through that.”
+Personally, I give myself a little hug after moments like this, a gentle rub of the shoulders, a small pat on the back and a supportive, “You got this”

 You may even catch yourself doing something similar without realising it.
 Self-soothing is a natural instinct, one we often forget to honour.